zher52/siyuan-firefox/README.md

 ### ✨  Usages

-1. Install the extension, configure the API token in the extended options (token can be viewed in SiYuan Settings - About)
+1. Install the extension from Firefox Add-ons
+2. Configure the extension:
+   - Open SiYuan Desktop > Settings > About > API token
+   - In the extension settings, set URL as `http://127.0.0.1:6806` and paste the API token
-2. Select the content to be clipped on the web page, and then select "Copy to SiYuan" from the right-click menu
+3. Select the content to be clipped on the web page, and then select "Copy to SiYuan" from the right-click menu
-3. Paste in SiYuan
+4. Paste in SiYuan

+### ⚠️ Important Notes

+* Due to security settings, your SiYuan service must use HTTPS protocol when accessing from non-localhost addresses
+* For local access (127.0.0.1), HTTP protocol is allowed
+* The authorization code can be any code, but it must match what you set in the extension

 ### 🔒 Privacy policy